Young Alumni of the Year Award

 Selection candidates are considered annually by the Saint Mary's University Alumni Association's Awards & Nomination Committee.

-The deadline to nominate a candidate for the 2022 Young Alumni Volunteer of the Year Award is September 23, 2022.
-Nomination form
+The deadline to nominate a candidate for the 2024 Young Alumni of the Year Award is September 20, 2024.

 - 2020: Ying (Wendy) Wang BComm’16 & Dave Culligan BComm’16